TypiCMS/Base/readme.md

 ### Pages

 Pages are nestable with drag and drop, on drop, URIs are generated and saved in the database.
-A page has routes for each translation.
+Each translation of a page has its own route.
+A page can be linked to a module.

 ### Menus

 Each menu has nestable entries.
-One entry can be linked to a module, page, URI or URL.
+One entry can be linked to a page or URL.
-You can get a HTML formated menu with ``` Menus::build('menuname') ```.
+You can return a HTML formated menu with ``` Menus::build('menuname') ```.
-An icon can easily be added to a menu item by filling the icon class field.

 ### Projects